JLSecOps/JLcyberfortress/scripts/Python concepts from module 1.md

 ### **and**

-Requires both conditions on either side of the operator to evaluate to True
+Requires both conditions on either side of the operator to evaluate True

 	if username \== "bmoreno" and login\_attempts \< 5:
-Evaluates to True if the value in the username variable is equal to  "bmoreno" and the value in the login\_attempts variable is less than 5
+Evaluate to True if the value in the username variable is equal to  "bmoreno" and the value in the login\_attempts variable is less than 5

 ### **or**

-Requires only one of the conditions on either side of the operator to evaluate to True
+Requires only one of the conditions on either side of the operator to evaluate True

 	if status \== 100 or status \== 102:
 Evaluates to True if the value in the status variable is equal to 100 or the value in the  status variable is equal to 102